 From slicing and food prep to cutting rope and whittling roasting sticks, camp knives need to do a little bit of everything.
 They can’t be too big to be hard to handle when carving but can’t be too small for other tasks.
 Some will prefer a small folding blade that tucks into a pocket and could be carried every day.
 Others will want a dedicated knife for heavy-duty work, able to chop wood or stand up as a weapon.

 We’ve found some of the best all-purpose camp knives.
-From small folders to tactical blades, there’s something for everyone.
+From small folders to fixed blade knives, there’s something for everyone.

 Gerber has been a fixture in the knife and multi-tool area for a long time and the new American -made Principle bushcraft knife shows that experience.The 3.7-ounce knife measures 7.5 inches total with a 3.1-inch blade.
 The .125 inch thick 420HC steel blade is solid yet maneuverable for fine detail work.
 The rubberized grip with lashing holes is comfortable to hold for long carving sessions.
 The flat, 90-degree spine on top of the blade works well throwing sparks with a fire starter for survival situations.
 The Principle fits very securely in the sheath on its own but also comes with a velcro strap for extra hold.